 - how to structure entries effectively;

-- and how modern tools including electronic health records and AI ambient clinical intelligence are changing the workflow.
+- and how modern tools including electronic health records (EHR) and AI ambient clinical intelligence are changing the workflow.

 What Are Medical Notes?

 Medical notes are the written or digital record of a patient's clinical encounters, including history, examination findings, investigations, diagnoses, and management decisions.
-They function simultaneously as a communication tool between members of the multidisciplinary team and as a legal document that can be used as evidence in court or regulatory proceedings.
+They function simultaneously as a communication tool between members of the care team and as a legal document that can be used as evidence in court or regulatory proceedings.

 Writing notes in retrospect is sometimes unavoidable, but any such entry must be clearly labelled as a late addition, with the date and time of writing recorded separately from the date of the clinical event.